-There are two main types of sleep apnea:
+There are two main types:

-- Loud snoring
+- Loud snoring.

-- Breathing interruptions witnessed by others
+- Breathing interruptions, witnessed by others.

-- Sudden awakening due to short breath
+- Sudden awakening due to shortness of breath.

-- Headaches in the morning
+- Headaches in the morning.

-- Difficulty paying attention
+- Difficulty paying attention.

-- Irritable mood
+- Irritable mood.

 ARE YOU AT RISK FOR SLEEP APNEA?

-Sleep apnea can affect any one at any age, although men are more likely to develop the disorder.
-The risk is also greater for those:
+Sleep apnea can affect anyone at any age.
+However, men are more likely to develop the disorder.

-- With large tonsils, large tongue or small jaw
+- With large tonsils, large tongue, or small jaw.

-- With a family history of sleep apnea
+- With a family history of sleep apnea.

-- With a nasal obstruction due to a deviated septum, allergies or sinus problems
+- With a nasal obstruction due to a deviated septum, allergies, or sinus problems.

 - High blood pressure

 - Heart attack

-- Worsening of ADHD
+- Worsening ADHD

 Sleep apnea can be treated.
-There are several options:

 - Adjusting Sleeping Habits – This may mean simply not sleeping on your back.

-- Oral Appliances – Certain oral devices can shift and support the jaw to prevent the airway from collapsing.
+- Oral Appliances – Certain oral devices shift and support the jaw to prevent the airway from collapsing.
 Research shows that oral appliances can successfully prevent sleep apnea in some mild to moderate cases.